top of page

 I’ll look on line, in magazines, I’ll buy a stunning dress

-I’ll look for something sassy but super classy too
+I’ll look for something sassy but super-classy too

 I’ll wait until I feel inspired, I won’t go out today